 The snooker commentators also get a good one, when a player not noted for his calm disposition loses a frame due to a fluke shot: "Oh my God, he's fluked it!
 Barry Evans has fluked a pot, and he's as good as dead!!!"

-"The numbers show that simply everyone... is talking about?"
+"The numbers show that simply everyone... is talking about?
+Yes."

 Simon being asked if he sings in Anglesey.
 He gives a musical response that contains "Can't you see, I cannot sing."

-"...instead of starting with Round 1, we're gonna start with Round 1."
+"...instead of starting with Round 1, we're going to start with Round 1."

 Going for three whole days without hitting Numberwang.
 The Sudden Death round is literal; whoever dies first (while being bombarded with "Number gas") wins.
 It's made even funnier when Julie dies first, complete with "ding" and funeral flowers that spell out "That's Numberwang!"